rajeevkrS/Hospital-API/README.md

-# Installation
+## Installation

 To run this application on your local machine, please follow these steps:

-Clone this repository using the following command: https://github.com/ayush2342/Hospital-API.git

-Install the required dependencies using the following command: $ npm install
+* Install the required dependencies using the following command: `$ npm install`

-Start the application using the following command: $ npm start
+* Start the application using the following command: `$ npm start`

-Open the application in your postman app by visiting the following URL: http://localhost:8000
+* Open the application in your postman app by visiting the following URL: `http://localhost:8000`

-Features:
+### Features:

-- There can be 2 types of Users
+There can be 2 types of Users:

-1. Doctors
+* Doctors

-2. Patients
+* Patients

-- Doctors can log in
+> Doctors can log in
-- Each time a patient visits, the doctor will follow 2 steps
+> Each time a patient visits, the doctor will follow 2 steps

 1. Register the patient in the app (using phone number, if the patient already exists, just return the patient info in the API)

 2. After the checkup, create a Report
-- Patient Report will have the following fields
+* Patient Report will have the following fields

 1. Created by doctor